“I’m taking a quick trip overseas, but it’s only for a few days. Do I really need travel insurance?”

 - There is medical evacuation insurance which will cover costs that are associated with your transportation to a hospital in a medical emergency.
 This also helps get you to travel in case the local facilities are inadequate.
 This policy is one of the best for international travelers, especially if you plan to boldly go where no tourist has gone before.

-- If you are going on an adventure tour of a sports vacation.
-There is also adventure travel insurance that you can get as an upgrade.
+- If you are going on an adventure tour or a sports vacation, there is adventure travel insurance that you can get as an upgrade.
 This type of insurance will cover you when doing high-risk activities.
-These include surfing, white water rafting, scuba diving, and other extreme sports that a lot of holiday travelers decide they want to do.
+These include surfing, white water rafting, scuba diving, and other extreme sports that are popular among vacationers.